 In a NutshellPayday loans may provide quick infusions of cash that can help you make it to the next paycheck.
 But these loans come with high fees and interest rates, which could lead to “debt traps” for borrowers.

 Payday loans can seem like a lifesaver if you need cash quickly, but the high fees and short payment terms can lead to a cycle of debt.

-A payday loan is a short-term loan for a small amount, typically $500 or less, that’s typically due on your next payday, along with fees.
+While there’s no set definition of a payday loan, it’s commonly a short-term loan for a small amount, typically $500 or less, that’s typically due on your next payday, along with fees.

 These loans may be marketed as a way to bridge the gap between paychecks or to help with an unexpected expense, but the Consumer Financial Protection Bureau says that payday loans can become “debt traps.”

 Here’s why: Many borrowers can’t afford the loan and the fees, so they end up repeatedly paying even more fees to delay having to pay back the loan, “rolling over” or refinancing the debt until they end up paying more in fees than the amount they borrowed in the first place.